avwo/whistle/README.md

 	v8.9.4

 #### install whistle
-After the Node.js is installed successfully, you can execute the following npm command to install whistle（**In Mac or Linux, prefix `sudo` is needed if no root user, i.e. `sudo npm install -g whistle`**）
+After the Node.js is installed successfully, you can execute the following npm command to install whistle（**In Mac or Linux, prefix `sudo` is needed if you are not root user, i.e. `sudo npm install -g whistle`**）

 	npm install -g whistle

-In china, you can install whistle using npm mirror of taobao to accelerate and to avoid fail：
+In china, you can install whistle using npm mirror of taobao to speed up install and avoid failure：

 	npm install cnpm -g --registry=https://registry.npm.taobao.org
 	cnpm install -g whistle